2018 NFL Draft: Where Are the Quarterbacks Now?

-2018 NFL Draft: Where are the quarterbacks now? originally appeared on NBC Sports Chicago
+2018 NFL Draft: Where are the quarterbacks now? originally appeared on NBC Sports Washington

 The 2018 NFL Draft looked to be a class loaded with quarterbacks – one that could contend with the famous 1983 draft featuring future Hall of Famers John Elway, Jim Kelly and Dan Marino.